DestinationsEurope

 Neuschwanstein & Linderhof

-And that is taking a tour to see Neuschwanstein and Linderhof.
+I am actually talking about taking a tour to see Neuschwanstein and Linderhof.

 The Neuschwanstein (seen above) castle is actually one of the most popular attractions in Germany and it’s conveniently located close to Munich.